-We are preparing an outline planning application to bring forward up to 500 new homes and a new lower/primary school on land east of Barton-le-Clay.
+We have prepared and submitted an outline application to bring forward up to 500 new homes and a new lower/primary school on land east of Barton-le-Clay.

 The site lies just to the east of the existing boundary of Barton-le-Clay, bound by Higham Road to the north and fields to the south, as shown on the site layout plan to the right.
 This site is proposed for Central Bedfordshire Council’s emerging Local Plan for residential development.

 As part of the development process, we have prepared a Development Brief for the Council’s agreement, which is a guiding document for all future detailed planning applications for development on land east of Barton-le-Clay.
 This was consulted on for a period of four weeks and has subsequently been endorsed at committee on Wednesday 3rd November.